The appraisal process is an evaluation that generates an opinion of value.

 The appraiser must use a several "approaches," typically three, to arrive at the estimation of value.

-The Cost Approach is one of the methods that appraisers use to find value; it involves finding what the improvements would be worth less physical deterioration, adding the land value.
+The Cost Approach is one of the processes that real estate appraisers use to find value; it involves finding what the improvements would cost without physical deterioration, plus the land value.

-The Income Approach is primarily used for determining the value of income-producing properties based on what an investor would pay based on the amount of income a property would bring in.
+The Income Approach is mainly used for determining the cost of income-producing properties based on what an investor would pay based on the amount of income a property produce.

-There are a lot of reasons to get an appraisal with the most common reason being real estate and mortgage transactions.
+There are a lot of reasons to order an appraisal from Astute Appraisals, Inc. with the most common reason being real estate and mortgage transactions.

 To establish the replacement cost of insurance.

 To fight high property taxes.